gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Joining process: the process through which a joining node becomes a member of an OSCORE group.
 The joining process is enforced and assisted by the Group Manager responsible for that group.

+* Group name: stable and invariant name of an OSCORE group.
+The group name MUST be unique under the same Group Manager, and MUST include only characters that are valid for a url-path segment, namely unreserved and pct-encoded characters {{RFC3986}}.

-* Node name: stable and invariant identifier of a group member, assigned by the Group Manager upon joining.
+* Node name: stable and invariant name of a group member, assigned by the Group Manager upon joining.
 The group name MUST be individual and unique among the members of a same OSCORE group, and MUST include only characters that are valid for a url-path segment, namely unreserved and pct-encoded characters {{RFC3986}}.

-* Group name: stable and invariant identifier of an OSCORE group.
-The group name MUST be unique under the same Group Manager, and MUST include only characters that are valid for a url-path segment, namely unreserved and pct-encoded characters {{RFC3986}}.

 * Group-membership resource: a resource hosted by the Group Manager, associated to an OSCORE group under that Group Manager.
 A group-membership resource is identifiable with the name of the respective OSCORE group.
 A joining node accesses a group-membership resource to start the joining process and become a member of that group.
-The url-path of a group-membership resource is fixed, and ends with the segments /group-oscore/NAME , where "NAME" is the name of the associated OSCORE group.
-This replaces the url-path /ace-group/gid at the KDC used in {{I-D.ietf-ace-key-groupcomm}}, with "gid" indicating the group identifier.
-The url-path /group-oscore/NAME is a default name: implementations are not required to use this name, and can define their own instead.
+The url-path of a group-membership resource is fixed, and ends with the segments /group-oscore/GROUPNAME , where "GROUPNAME" is the name of the associated OSCORE group.
+This replaces the url-path /ace-group/gid at the KDC used in {{I-D.ietf-ace-key-groupcomm}}, with "gid" indicating the group name.
+The url-path /group-oscore/GROUPNAME is a default name: implementations are not required to use this name, and can define their own instead.

+* Node resource: a resource hosted by the Group Manager, associated to a specific group member of an OSCORE group under that Group Manager.
+A node resource is identifiable with the name of the respective group member, which can access it to issue individual requests to the Group Manager.
+The url-path of a node resource is fixed, and ends with the segments /group-oscore/GROUPNAME/NODENAME , where "GROUPNAME" is the name of the associated OSCORE group and "NODENAME" is the name of the associated group member in that group.
+This replaces the url-path /ace-group/gid/node at the KDC used in {{I-D.ietf-ace-key-groupcomm}}, with "gid" indicating the group name and "node" indicating the node name.
+The url-path /group-oscore/GROUPNAME/NODENAME is a default name: implementations are not required to use this name, and can define their own instead.

 * Group-membership endpoint: an endpoint at the Group Manager associated to a group-membership resource.

+* Node endpoint: an endpoint at the Group Manager associated to a node resource.

 * Requester: member of an OSCORE group that sends request messages to other members of the group.